-Instant Pot Beets take only a fraction of the time to make in the pressure cooker, much quicker than boiling them.
+Instant Pot Beets is a healthy superfood that is ready at a fraction of the time when cooked under pressure.
+A much quicker than boiling them.
 Perfect for salads or as a side dish.
+Watch the recipe video tutorial and see why this recipe is so fun and easy to make!

 Instant Pot recipes are quick and easy, especially when you are looking to cut the cooking time.
 We love pressure cooking Artichokes and also making Scalloped Potatoes, they are perfect to serve on the side.